Built in 1908, 55 Buckenbah Street, Geurie, was initially the Sarquins General Store.

 By August 2022, French relocated out of the district, and sold her cafe business to her employee Britt Denniss, a local Geurie Gal.

 Eliza is an Optometrist, and lives by the motto: "build it, and they will come", having inherited an entrepreneurial spirit from her parents Craig and Cate Whiteley.
+Eliza is a local Geurie Gal, with her family have a primary production business for many generations.
+Eliza’s optometry practice is Whiteley Optometry.

 Claire is a Lawyer and Farmer, with two young kids.
 Claire and her husband Brendan moved to Geurie in 2011 and established the primary production business, BoothAg.
 Claire’s law firm C.O Booth Law & Advisory has an office in Dubbo.